DACE-DL/Profiling-for-AgroPortal/README.md

-# ProfilingWebService
+# Profiling for AgroPortal
-Projet DACE-DL
+Projet AgroPortal
-Profiling a pair of rdf datasets
+Profiling a rdf dataset for AgroPortal